PN Junction: What is it? (And How To Make One)

 Again in p-type semiconductor, there are numbers of trivalent impurity atoms, and ideally, each hole in the p-type semiconductor is associated with one trivalent impurity atom.

-Here we used the word ideal because we neglect here thermally generated electrons and holes in the crystal.
-Now if one electron seats on one hole, the impurity atom which was associated that hole now become negative ions.
+Here we use the word ‘ideal’ because we neglect thermally generated electrons and holes in the crystal.
+When an electron fills a hole, the impurity atom associated with that hole becomes a negative ion.

 Because that now contains an extra electron.
 As the trivalent impurity atoms accept electrons and become negatively charged, the impurity is called acceptor impurity.
 The impurity atoms replace an equal number of semiconductor atoms in the crystal and place themselves in the crystal structure.